► Merc’s huge Hyperscreen infotainment tested

 ► Hands-on test with the next-gen MBUX tech

-Of course, there is more to it than that.
-In a world of bigger is better, Mercedes can happily brag about the Hyperscreen’s size: it’s 141cm wide, even if it’s technically three screens under one massive curved glass panel.
-But it’s not just size – Mercedes highlights some wild technical specifications for this latest interface: eight CPU cores and 24GB of RAM at its disposal is comparable to some high-end home computers, and there are super-fine haptic actuators for tactile responses to your input.
+At 141cm wide, with technically three screens under one massive curved glass panel – the Hyperscreen boasts impressive technical specifications: eight CPU cores and 24GB of RAM is comparable to some high-end home computers, and there are super-fine haptic actuators for tactile responses to your inputs.

 Hyperscreen’s chief innovation is a greatly expanded digital ecosystem.
 In plain English, that basically means this version of MBUX is more than just a media player and navigation system.
 It has artificial intelligence (AI) that learns your habits; if you commute to the same place every day, it will soon pre-load the route and warn you of traffic problems ahead.
 If you’re in the habit of calling someone at a specific time, it’ll suggest making that call again at that time the next time around.
 And you can pre-load all of these little details about yourself to other cars with the same MBUX system – with the EQE being the next to get this set-up.